Updated Mar. 19, 2020

 The Democratic field for the 2020 presidential nomination remains crowded, although it is thinning quickly in 2020.
 Winnowing down the candidates may be tough for voters because most seem to be running on pretty similar platforms—promoting universal healthcare, pushing for regulations to curb climate change, reducing inequality, and improving conditions for the American middle class.
 And even as some candidates drop out, new candidates continue to join.

-Here is a look at who is officially running—in the order they entered the race—followed by those who have formed committees, and those seen as likely to run.
-(Social media figures below are as of the day they entered the race.)
-You can also follow what these candidates are saying on Twitter using QZ’s “DEMS 2020” list.
+Here is a look at who is running, in alphabetical order, followed by those who had presidential aspirations but have dropped out of the race.
+Social media figures for each candidate are as of the day they announced their campaigns.
+You can also follow what these candidates are saying on Twitter using Quartz’s “DEMS 2020” list.

 Who is officially running?

 Biden, who entered the 2020 race officially with a campaign video April 25, already leads in the polls.
 Obama’s vice president and right-hand man, Biden has additional decades of federal experience as a senator from Delaware and a centrist appeal that could sway moderate Republicans and independents.
 Now leads Penn Biden Center for Diplomacy and Global Engagement at University of Pennsylvania.

 Age: 76 Years in politics: 49

 Who gives him money: Traditionally law firms, the insurance industry, and rich folk; Hollywood insiders recently gave $100,000 to his Democratic PAC.